GitbookIO/gitbook/docs/syntax/markdown.md

 ##### Unordered

-Unordered lists use asterisks, pluses, and hyphens — interchangably — as list markers:
+Unordered lists use asterisks, pluses, and hyphens — interchangeably — as list markers:

 ```markdown
 * Item 1